levoxtrip/PKB/docs/topics/learn.md

 When you're starting something new, the most important thing is knowing what to learn.

 Build the fundamentals and practise them over and over.

-What are the patterns that get used in this framework.
+Build extremely simple things and slowly growing in complexity What are the patterns that get used in this framework.

 ## Curiosity